AlexandrovLab/SigProfilerAssignmentR/README.md

 Other available reference genomes are GRCh38, mm9, mm10, and rn6.
 Information about supported genomes can be found at https://github.com/AlexandrovLab/SigProfilerMatrixGeneratorR

-## Running
+## <a name="running"></a> Running

-Assigning of known mutational signatures to individual samples can be performed using the `cosmic_fit` function.
-Input samples can be provided using mutation calling files (VCFs, MAFs, or simple text files), segmentation files or mutational matrices.
+Assignment of known mutational signatures to individual samples is performed using the `cosmic_fit` function.
+Input samples are provided using the `samples` parameter in the form of mutation calling files (VCFs, MAFs, or simple text files), segmentation files or mutational matrices.
 COSMIC mutational signatures v3.3 are used as the default reference signatures, although previous COSMIC versions and custom signature databases are also supported using the `cosmic_version` and `signature_database` parameters.
+Results will be found in the folder specified in the `output` parameter.

 ```R
 >> library(SigProfilerAssignmentR)